Mitch Little: Professional

 Little is a business trial lawyer and an equity partner and member of the Executive Committee of Scheef & Stone, L.L.P.
 Earlier in his career, Little was named a Texas Rising Star by Thomson Reuters from 2007 to 2008 and 2010–2015.
 From 2015–2025, Little was named a Texas SuperLawyer by Thomson Reuters, including being named to their Top 100 list twice for DFW.
 Little has been recognized from 2016 to 2025 as a Best Lawyer in America and named to D Magazine’s Best Lawyers in Dallas in 2014 and from 2016 to 2023.

 Little was honored by the Collin County Business Press in 2012 as one of its “Forty Under Forty.”

 Impeachment of Ken Paxton

 On May 27, 2023, the Texas House of Representatives impeached Attorney General Ken Paxton.
 Alongside attorneys Tony Buzbee and Dan Cogdell, Little defended Paxton in his impeachment proceeding before the Texas Senate.
 After a ten day trial in September 2023, Paxton was acquitted on all charges.

 Texas House of Representatives

 On March 5, 2024, Little defeated one-term incumbent Kronda Thimesch to represent House District 65.
 Little received 10,971 votes to Thimesch’s 10,675.
-On November 5, 2024, Little defeated Democrat opponent Detrick Deburr by over 20% of the vote, earning 60,284 votes to Deburr’s 39,686.
+On November 5, 2024, Little defeated Democratic opponent Detrick Deburr by over 20% of the vote, earning 60,284 votes to Deburr’s 39,686.

 Little currently serves in the Texas House on the Committees on Transportation and Criminal Jurisprudence.

 In 2025, Little sponsored a bill to ban gender affirming care for transgender individuals of all ages.